I tried out the ability to manage .env files with 1Password Environments

 CI/CD Environments Require Separate Configuration

 In CI/CD environments (Xcode Cloud, GitHub Actions, etc.), 1Password Environments cannot be used.
-You need to use the secret management features of each environment.
+You need to use the confidential information management features of each environment.

 However, since 1Password also provides integration with AWS Secrets Manager, this can be considered for use in full-scale CI/CD environments.
 This article does not cover verification of AWS Secrets Manager usage.